Welcome to the Discipline of Obstetrics, Gynaecology and Neonatology

-- Clinical placements at ante-natal clinics and wards, labour ward, operating theatre, neonatal nurseries, NICU and in doctors’ rooms form a major part of the rotation.
+- Clinical placements at ante-natal clinics and wards, labour wards, operating theatres, neonatal nurseries, NICU and in doctors’ rooms form a major part of the rotation.

 - Underpinning the course is a commitment to best evidence-based medicine and patient-centred practice.

 A breadth of postgraduate research opportunities exist in all aspects of obstetrics, gynaecology and neonatology.

 - Research activity in the discipline is strong.
 Each of the teaching hospitals has laboratory research facilities.

 - Focus areas of research include endometrial disorders, reproductive immunology, preeclampsia, pelvic floor disorders and fetal insufficiency.